 10. Funds Released: Once the documents have been signed and returned, the funds will be released.
 The speed of the transaction varies from lender to lender as well as your current set of circumstances.

-We have a more in-depth article showing our mortgage process
+Follow our more in-depth article explaining our mortgage process

 Use Cases of Bridging Loans